julianlk522/julianlk.com/content/tech-qna.md

 As always, please [let me know](mailto:jxl1729@miami.edu) if you see something false.
 I try hard to fact-check my statements but am not perfect.

+## Tech Ecosystem

+#### What is RSS all about?
+Should I care about it?

+That depends on whether you follow a lot of blogs or other (relatively simple) sources that are periodically updated.
+RSS helps you keep up with those.
+You configure an _RSS aggregator_ which looks for an XML _sitemap_ file on the sites you specify.
+The sitemap can indicate any changed content, and your aggregator (or _reader_) will report those updates back to you in a _syndicated_ (the 2nd 's' in 'RSS') location.

+You basically can check a single feed to get automatic updates from multiple, maybe many, sites of your choosing.
+But the content must be presentable in XML format, so it won't work well for more sophisticated sites or web-apps, like determining changes to the [Figma](https://www.figma.com/) engine, for example.

 ## General-Purpose Programming

 #### What is the point of closures?
 Why not simply combine the inner and outer functions into one?